rust-lang/book/src/ch10-03-lifetime-syntax.md

 Up until now, we've only defined structs to hold owned types.
 It is possible for structs to hold references, but we need to add a lifetime annotation on every reference in the struct's definition.
-Listing 10-24 has a struct named `Important` that holds a string slice:
+Listing 10-24 has a struct named `ImportantExcerpt` that holds a string slice:

 <figure>
 <span class="filename">Filename: src/main.rs</span>